 The course of action undertaken once a roost has been leased or purchased by the Trust depends on the condition of the building.
-In some cases only minor works have been necessary to ensure the building continues as a suitable breeding site, but where the building has been in an advanced state of disrepair, major rebuilding work is necessary.
+In some cases, only minor works have been necessary to ensure the building continues as a suitable breeding site, but where the building has been in an advanced state of disrepair, major rebuilding work is necessary.
 Although the buildings acquired have ranged from single storey stone cottages to much larger structures, the aim of the renovation work is the same: to provide a structurally-sound building that also meets the roosting needs of the bats.

 At some reserves, ‘bat specific’ features have been incorporated to further enhance the building, based on research and practical measures tested at VWT sites.
 This work is described in detail in our Lesser Horseshoe Bat Conservation Handbook.
 This book is currently out of print but a new edition is forthcoming.
 Please contact us if you have a specific query about this book.